 The Agency provides many services and programs for seniors on a variety of issues, be they financial, medical, or personal.
 SMAA offers seminars to help navigate the array of insurance and Medicare options, delivers important dietary and fitness practices, and provides older adults with the opportunity to stay active in the community via participation or volunteer-ism.
 No matter the reason for your interest, be assured SMAA has the expertise to help find the answers you need.

 In addition to the friendly, dedicated staff at SMAA, the Agency is fortunate to be able to engage the diverse talents of residents in the very communities we serve.
-The vast majority of our 800 plus volunteers are seniors themselves.
+The vast majority of our approximately 400 volunteers are older adults themselves.
 Their commitment to empowering the lives of their peers is instrumental to SMAA as we strive to create better days for the residents of Cumberland and York counties.

 The Southern Maine Agency on Aging is one of five Agencies on Aging that serve the state of Maine.
 If you live in Maine, but do not live in Cumberland or York County, please contact the Agency that serves your area.